A group of women fight back against a fantasy medieval society that systemically wrongs them.

 - Conditions require appropriate, sensible treatment and time to remove.

-Spent death and catharsis dice recover in one of two ways:
+Spent death dice recover in one of two ways:

 - A success on a challenge roll recover any one dice for one character who participated.

-- A good night’s sleep restore’s one spent death and one spent catharsis die.
+- A good night’s sleep restore’s one spent death die.

 More about Challenges